 In City of Thieves, this exists because of circumstances.
 As a city under siege, Leningrad has very little food and starvation is common place.
 As such, killing criminals, even those with only minor offenses, is a way to help everyone else survive.

 In Jim Butcher's The Dresden Files, the single punishment for violation of the Laws of Magic is execution by decapitation (regardless of whether the perpetrator was aware of the Laws or if they knew they were performing dark magic).
 The White Council justifies this by the fact that even minor dark magic perpetuates more and more dark magic use until the warlock's mind is twisted beyond recognition.

-Though the White Council have suspended the sentence if someone is willing to speak up for the perpetrator.
+Though the White Council has suspended the sentence if someone is willing to speak up for the perpetrator.
 Both Harry and Molly Carpenter have benefited from this.

 And they're the only ones of their respective generations.
 It turns out that if the person who got their sentence suspended reoffends, the sponsor also dies.
 This has a... discouraging effect on potential defenders of the inculpable.

 Initially the White Council distrusted Harry because he killed his mentor with magic, which is against the First Law of Magic.
 In reality it was self-defense after said mentor attacked him for learning that he was going to mind-control Harry into being his slave (and had already done so with his other student), so the White Council commuted his sentence to the "Doom of Damocles" which amounts to probation, with a really eager probation officer.